sipb/matrix-zephyr-bridge/README.md

  - [ ] Bridge all instances of specific class (to space)
  - [ ] Bridge all instances of specific class (to consolidated room)
  - [ ] Make bridge easy to use by providing a DM interface and/or a web interface
+ - [x] Zephyr signatures <-> Matrix metadata
- - [x] Zephyr signatures <-> Matrix display name
+ - [ ] Zephyr signatures <-> Matrix display names if display name is similar enough
- - [ ] Is that the best way though?
-Some people have random quotes in their zsigs
+ - [ ] Add bot command on Zephyr to set display name on Matrix
  - [x] Ignore messages from specific ~~hosts~~ opcodes (such as ~~mattermost.mit.edu~~ mattermost, to avoid double bridging)
  - [x] Zephyr->Matrix metadata (authenticity and timestamp)
  - [x] Matrix->Zephyr images, stickers, etc via URL